-Throughout his career and work with his community, Stefan has discovered themes and developed frameworks that help to make sense of the embodiment of gender as related to health and well-being.
-His mission is to honor the trans experience as a gift and gender variance as a regular human experience across body types, denouncing the model of "dysphoria" that further dehumanizes trans people.
+Throughout his career and work with his community, Stefan has discovered themes and developed frameworks to facilitate health and healing from traumatic backgrounds.
+His mission is to honor the trans experience as a gift and gender variance as a regular human experience across body types, denouncing the model of "dysphoria" and other transphobic mindsets that further dehumanizes trans people.

 Stefan currently is a clinical instructor of social work in the Yale Department of Psychiatry.
 He also collaborates with legal entities in advocating for and supporting trans people who may be institutionalized.
 In his therapeutic practice he uses EMDR therapy, parts work, as well as other embodiment and mindfulness based practices in centering healing and internal harmony that is based on each individual's truth.